 Rainforest Alliance (JT): At the Rainforest Alliance, we have to date focused on cocoa, bananas and other fruit, coffee, tea, and forest products, with our certification and training programs achieving meaningful global shares of total production in these areas.
 In addition to these commodities, we are taking aim at palm oil, cattle and other major deforestation drivers and livelihood crops as part of our new strategic plan.

-Specifically, what are Coca-Cola’s guiding principles around sustainable agriculture?
+Coca-Cola’s guiding principles around sustainable agriculture?

 What does the Rainforest Alliance see as the key benefits for farmers of adopting sustainable agricultural practices?

 Rainforest Alliance (JT): Our comprehensive standards provide a framework for farmers to manage their farms in an organized, professional way.
 We find that the most important, immediate direct result is greater productivity as resources are utilized more efficiently with inputs and outputs more visible for them.
 Over time, the more long term benefits of sustainable farming, including well-managed natural resources, biodiversity and water conservation, and climate resilience become apparent.
 Farmers also often cite the importance of a cleaner environment for themselves, their children and their communities, as well as the stronger connectivity to markets and supply chains.

 Coca-Cola, are setting targets on more sustainable sourcing.
 What are the positive impacts?

 Rainforest Alliance (JT): Companies like